nRIM-OIST/Marker-based-Mouse-MoCap-eNeuro-2025/MANUSCRIPT/BIJ2025-eNeuro-Data-README.md

 # README: Data Repository File Guide for Marker-based Mouse MoCap (eNeuro 2025)

+This dataset contains raw and processed data supporting the manuscript "Accurate tracking of locomotory kinematics in mice moving freely in three-dimensional environments" (eNeuro, 2025).
+It includes original, annotated Qualisys (.qtm) motion capture recordings as well as files exported to MATLAB (.mat).
+The files contain 3D trajectories from marker-based motion capture (MoCap) experiments in freely behaving mice.
+Experimental contexts include open-field locomotion, wheel climbing, and treadmill running under various pharmacological conditions (baseline, CP55940, and harmaline).
+Full details on methodology, analysis, and interpretation are available in the associated manuscript and GitHub repository.

+The provided data files contain 3D trajectories of markers implanted in the skin of freely moving mice.
+The 30-120 sec  recordings were made using a Qualisys Motion Capture system consisting of 6 Oqus cameras.

 This document provides explanation of filenames and structure for the repository containing motion-capture data (.qtm and .mat files).
 Each filename encodes key experimental details.

 The files are provided in a compressed format for easy download.
 To access the .tar.gz files, please download the compressed file and extract it using command